The Rocky Horror Glee Show: Plot

 The episode opens with the red lips of glee club member Santana Lopez (Naya Rivera) against a black background as she sings "Science Fiction/Double Feature".
 In the school auditorium, the glee club members rehearse The Rocky Horror Show, performing "Over at the Frankenstein Place".
 They are interrupted by Dr. Carl Howell (John Stamos), who accuses club director Will Schuester of trying to steal his girlfriend, school guidance counselor Emma Pillsbury.
 The episode continues in flashback format, with Will recalling the events leading up to Carl's accusation.

 Will learns that Emma and Carl attended a midnight screening of The Rocky Horror Picture Show, which helped to lessen some of her obsessive–compulsive behaviors.
-As Emma is a fan, Will decides to direct the glee club in a production of the musical, casting co-captains Finn Hudson and Rachel Berry (Lea Michele) in the lead roles of Brad and Janet, Mike Chang (Harry Shum, Jr.) as Dr. Frank N. Furter, and Sam Evans (Chord Overstreet) as Rocky.
+As Emma is a fan, Will decides to direct the glee club in a production of the musical, casting co-captains Finn Hudson and Rachel Berry (Lea Michele) in the lead roles of Brad and Janet, Mike Chang (Harry Shum, Jr.) as Dr. Frank-N-Furter, and Sam Evans as Rocky.
 While Sam is proud of his physique and secure in his own body-image, Finn feels self-conscious at the prospect of appearing in his underwear, as the role necessitates.

 Cheerleading coach Sue Sylvester is approached by news station managers Tim Stanwick (Barry Bostwick) and Barry Jeffries (Meat Loaf) about producing an undercover exposé of the play, and convinces Will to involve her in the production.
-When Mike's parents refuse to let him play Frank N. Furter, a transvestite, Sue manipulates Carl into saving the musical.
+When Mike's parents refuse to let him play Dr. Frank-N-Furter, a transvestite, Sue manipulates Carl into saving the musical.
 He auditions with the song "Hot Patootie", but feels that it would be more appropriate for him to play Eddie.
 The role of Frank, traditionally played by a male, is instead claimed by Mercedes Jones (Amber Riley).

 Will grows increasingly jealous of Carl as he joins the production.
 When Sam becomes hesitant to wear his skimpy costume, Will decides that he will play Rocky instead, and asks Emma to rehearse the suggestive "Touch-a, Touch-a, Touch-a, Touch Me" with him.
 Will is later called into Principal Figgins' (Iqbal Theba) office, where he learns that Finn has been suspended for walking through the hallway in his underwear, attempting to become comfortable with his costume.
 He convinces Figgins to reduce Finn's punishment, and the episode returns to the opening scene as Carl confronts Will over his private rehearsal with Emma.
 Alerted to Sue's planned exposé, Will concedes that his motivations in putting on the production were questionable.
 He tells Emma that he will cease interfering with her relationship.
 Though he cancels the play, he has the glee club perform it for themselves, and the episode ends with a group rendition of "Time Warp".